Stam Lounger

 Iteration in Rhino

-Utilizing CAD to quickly iterate and expand on the concept of choice to create a final design that is both aesthetically pleasing and manufacturable on a 3 axis CNC
+Utilizing CAD to quickly iterate on the concept of choice to create a final design that is both aesthetic and manufacturable on a 3 axis CNC

 Finalizing design in CAD

-Using CAD to think about the integrations between joints, assembly and manufacturability on a CNC bed.
-Considering ways to add small details and visual interest without disrupting the design language.
+Using CAD to consider relations, joinery, and manufacturability on a CNC bed.
+Carefully integrating details without disrupting the design language.

 Rapid Prototyping